-Hunting is allowed on the Property in accordance with Section 1.9 of the Wind Lease.
-Under Section 1.9, Developer may (with 30 days' advance written notice) request a temporary cessation of hunting on certain portions of the Property.
+Developer will use commercially reasonable efforts to avoid damaging any livestock watering pipelines, tile lines or irrigation systems (collectively, the "Watering Systems") on the Property.
+Owner has the advance written notice) request a temporary cessation of hunting on certain portions of the Property.
 In that case, Developer will reimburse Owner for resulting loss of hunting revenue, in accordance with Section 3.6 of Exhibit C to the Wind Lease.